andyg72/inject/README.md

 Observations:
   Noticed that existing inject method;
   - when passed an argument, symbol and a block, it prioritises symbol
-  - when passed just a symbol and a block, it errors - however in my method it continues to prioritise symbol and doesn't error
+  - when passed just a symbol and a block, it errors - I improved on this in my method which continues to prioritise symbol and doesn't error

-To do
-  - write an equivalent using recursion rather than .each - DONE